ws111994/Guide-to-Notion/docs/task2.md

 Alternatively, you can use markdown syntax to create the headings.</br> If you use '##' followed by single 'space' press, you will be able to create a heading 2.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/90341253/161910882-59bea58d-a861-446d-a231-3d26d180f94b.gif)

+### Arranging the categories

+To have a better visual representation, the categories will need to be arranged horizontally on your Notion.
+In order to achieve this, you will need to click and grab the second category.
+Then you 'drag and drop' to the right of the first category.

+To help you with arranging the categories, here is the sample GIF to provide visual representation of how 'drag and drop' works on Notion.